Lute: Repertoire

 The history of German written lute music started with Arnolt Schlick (c.
 1460–after 1521), who, in 1513, published a collection of pieces that included 14 voice and lute songs, and three solo lute pieces, alongside organ works.
 He was not the first important German lutenist, because contemporaries credited Conrad Paumann (c.
 1410–1473) with the invention of German lute tablature, though this claim remains unproven, and no lute works by Paumann survive.
 After Schlick, a string of composers developed German lute music: Hans Judenkünig (c.
 1445/50 – 1526), the Neusidler family (particularly Hans Neusidler (c.
 1508/09 – 1563)) and others.
 During the second half of the 16th century, German tablature and German repertoire were gradually replaced by Italian and French tablature and international repertoire, respectively, and the Thirty Years' War (1618–1648) effectively stopped publications for half a century.
 German lute music was revived much later by composers such as Esaias Reusner (fl.
-1670), however, a distinctly German style came only after 1700 in the works of Silvius Leopold Weiss (1686–1750), one of the greatest lute composers, some of whose works were transcribed for keyboard by none other than Johann Sebastian Bach (1685–1750), who composed a few pieces for the lute himself (though it is unclear whether they were really intended for the lute, rather than another plucked string instrument or the lautenwerk).
+1670), however, a distinctly German style came only after 1700 in the works of Silvius Leopold Weiss (1686–1750), one of the greatest lute composers, some of whose works were transcribed for keyboard by none other than Johann Sebastian Bach (1685–1750), who composed a few pieces for the lute himself (though it is generally agreed that they were really composed on the lautenwerk, as many of them are not idiomatic to the lute).

 Of other European countries, particularly important are England and Spain.
 English-written lute music began only around 1540; however, the country produced numerous lutenists, of which John Dowland (1563–1626) is perhaps the most famous.
 His influence spread very far: variations on his themes were written by keyboard composers in Germany decades after his death.
 Dowland's predecessors and colleagues, such as Anthony Holborne (c.
 1545–1602) and Daniel Bacheler (1572–1619), were less known.
 Spanish composers wrote mostly for the vihuela; their main genres were polyphonic fantasias and differencias (variations).
 Luys Milan (c.
 1500 – after 1560) and Luys de Narváez (fl.
 1526–1549) were particularly important for their contributions to the development of lute polyphony in Spain.

 Finally, perhaps the most influential European lute composer was the Hungarian Bálint Bakfark (c.
 1526/30–1576), whose contrapuntal fantasias were much more difficult and tighter than those of his Western European contemporaries.